Los Angeles Chargers: Logos and uniforms

-On January 12, 2017, with the announcement that the Chargers were moving to Los Angeles, the team unveiled a new alternate logo incorporating the letters "LA" with a lightning bolt.
-The logo was immediately and widely ridiculed by fans, the media, and even other professional sports franchises, in part for its resemblance to the Los Angeles Dodgers logo.
+On January 12, 2017, with the announcement that the Chargers were moving to Los Angeles, the team unveiled a new alternate logo incorporating the letters "LA" with a lightning bolt shooting through the crossbar of the A. The logo was immediately and widely criticized for its resemblance to the Los Angeles Dodgers logo.
 The team tried to defuse the controversy by changing the color scheme of the new logo before scrapping it altogether after two days.

 The team officially announced on April 16, 2019, that it would wear its powder blue jerseys, the same uniforms they wore during their inaugural season in 1960 while in Los Angeles, as its primary home uniform beginning with the 2019 NFL season.
 The club also announced that the facemask color would change from navy blue to gold, which was previously worn when the team wore its royal blue NFL Color Rush uniforms.

-On March 24, 2020, the team announced new logos and upcoming new uniforms for the team.
-The new logos removed the navy blue completely, altered the double bolt lessening the curve, and debuted a new script logo featuring powder blue and gold and lightning bolt shooting from the A in Chargers.
-On April 21, 2020, the team unveiled their new uniforms.
-This uniform set has numbers on the helmet and includes two color-rush uniforms, a royal blue set similar to the one used in their previous look, and an all-navy set, which has color of the logo on the helmet changed to navy as well.
-Gold pants were also included in the rebrand.
-Powder blue also returned as the primary color.